TheBugFather/Advanced-Keylogger/README.md

 ## Installation
 - Google Python downloads and install version 3.8.
 - Make sure the associated modules are installed.
-- At line 81 enter your full email( blahblah@gmail.com ).
+- At line 81 enter your full email( username@gmail.com ).
 - At line 82 enter the password for that email account.
 - Make sure in the gmail account settings that the allow less secure apps is on.
 - Open up a command prompt and run the program.
-- Change to the directory the program is placed and run it.
+- Change to the directory the program is placed and execute it.
 - Open the graphical file manager and go to the C://Users/Public/Logs directory to watch the program in action.
 - After files are encrypted and sent to email, download them place them in the directory specified in decryptFile.py and run the program in command prompt.